mantasu/face-crop-plus/docs/cli.rst

 .. option::  -et <threshold>, --enh-threshold <threshold>

     Quality enhancement threshold that tells when the image quality should be enhanced.
-It is the minimum average face factor in the input image.
+It is the minimum average face factor in the input image, below which the whole image is enhanced.
+It is advised to set this to a low number, like 0.001 - very high fractions might unnecessarily cause the image quality to be improved.
+If a negative value is provided, no enhancement is performed.

-    Default: 0.001
+    Default: -1

 .. option::  -b <batch_size>, --batch-size <batch_size>